bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 Vortex IPB before each use.
 Pipette slowly.
 Residual beads on the side of tips can greatly skew the size selection preventing effective removal of small fragments.

 - [ ] Bring IPB and RSB to room temp
+- [ ] Add 6.3 µL of IPB (0.7x) to a 384 well plate (label plate as Size Selection 1 Plate)
+- [ ] Add 12.6 µL of IPB (0.7x) to a second 384 well plate (label plate as Size Selection 2 Plate).
-- [ ] Centrifuge the PCR products from the previous step at 280 × g for 1minute to collect contents at the bottom of the well
+- [ ] Centrifuge the PCR products from the previous step at 280 × g for 1 minute to collect contents at the bottom of the well.
-- [ ] Place the plate on the magnetic stand and wait until the liquid is clear (~5 minutes)
+- [ ] Place the PCR plate on the magnetic stand and wait until the liquid is clear (~5 minutes)
-- [ ] Transfer 9 µL supernatant from each well of the PCR plate to a new 96-well (or 384-well).
+- [ ] Transfer 9 µL supernatant from each well of the PCR plate the *Size Selection 1* Plate containing 6.3 µL IPB, mix, incubate 5 min.
-- [ ] To each well, add 6.3 µL of of IPB (0.7x), pipette to mix.
 - [ ] Capture beads
-- [ ] Using slowest pipette speed, remove 15 µL supernatant and place in discard plate
+- [ ] Using slowest pipette speed, remove 15 µL supernatant and place in discard plate original PCR plate
-- [ ] Add 80% Ethanol to the well (120µL if using 96-well plate or 12.5 µL if using 384-well plate).
-It is not necessary to mix at this stage
-- [ ] Capture beads, remove 12.5 µL supernatant and place in discard plate.
+- [ ] EtOH Wash 1: Add 30 µL 80% Ethanol to the well.
+It is not necessary to mix at this stage.
+Capture beads, remove 30µL supernatant and discard.
-- [ ] Add 80% Ethanol to the well (120µL if using 96-well plate or 12.5 µL if using 384-well plate).
-It is not necessary to mix at this stage
-- [ ] Capture beads, remove 12.5 µL supernatant and place in discard plate.
+- [ ] EtOH Wash 1: Add 30 µL 80% Ethanol to the well.
+It is not necessary to mix at this stage.
+Capture beads, remove 30µL supernatant and discard.
-- [ ] Add 12.5 µL µL water to elute beads, mix by pipetting, or with plate vortex.
-If using a 96-well plate it is essential that water resuspends beads
+- [ ] Add 20 µL water to elute DNA.
+Pipette to mix.
+Incubate for 2 minutes.
-- [ ] Transfer 12 µL µL eluted DNA to a new 96-well (or 384-well) plate containing 8.4 µL IPB (0.7x)
+- [ ] Capture Beads and transfer 18 µL DNA to *Size selection plate 2* containing 12.6 µL IPB.
+Mix.
-- [ ] Capture beads
-- [ ] Using slowest pipette speed, remove 20.4 µL supernatant and place in discard plate
-- [ ] Add 80% Ethanol to the well (120µL if using 96-well plate or 12.5 µL if using 384-well plate).
-It is not necessary to mix at this stage
-- [ ] Capture beads, remove 12.5 µL supernatant and place in discard plate.
+- [ ] EtOH Wash 1: Add 30 µL 80% Ethanol to the well.
+It is not necessary to mix at this stage.
+Capture beads, remove 30µL supernatant and discard.
-- [ ] Add 80% Ethanol to the well (120µL if using 96-well plate or 12.5 µL if using 384-well plate).
-It is not necessary to mix at this stage
-- [ ] Capture beads, remove 12.5 µL supernatant and place in discard plate.
+- [ ] EtOH Wash 1: Add 30 µL 80% Ethanol to the well.
+It is not necessary to mix at this stage.
+Capture beads, remove 30µL supernatant and discard.
-- [ ] Add 12.5 µL RSB to elute beads, mix by pipetting, or with plate vortex.
-If using a 96-well plate it is essential that water resuspends beads
+- [ ] Add 20 µL water to elute DNA.
+Pipette to mix.
+Incubate for 2 minutes. *Note: can also use RSB here; however, using water to allow drying and concentration if required later.*
-- [ ] Transfer 11 µL eluate to a new 96 well plate. *Note: it is possible to elute in higher volumes if doing by hand.
-Higher volume eluates may be dried using speed vac, and resuspended in appropriate volume for downstream analysis*.
+- [ ] Transfer 18 µL eluate to a new 96 well plate.
-- [ ] Store at -20 ˚C until pooling/sequencing.
+- [ ] Store at -20˚C until pooling/sequencing.

 ## QC